-As part of a larger study on adolescent social media use funded by Children and Screens: Institute of Digital Media, Charmaraman found that youth who play risky online games like Fortnite were more likely to show symptoms of addictive behaviors and computer overuse.
+As part of a larger study on adolescent social media use funded by Children and Screens: Institute of Digital Media and a grant from the National Institutes of Health, Charmaraman found that youth who play risky online games like Fortnite were more likely to show symptoms of addictive behaviors and computer overuse.

 “One thing that we did find was that Fortnite users tend to play games much more often, they also check their social media really frequently, and they tend to lose some sleep because of Fortnite,” said Charmaraman in a video interview about the study.
 Additionally, Fortnite users in their study experienced blurry vision and hand pain.